How to Write a Philosophy Paper: 7 Steps & Full Examples

 Things to Avoid:

-Ignoring Counterarguments: Address opposing viewpoints and explain why your position is stronger.
+• Ignoring Counterarguments: Address serious objections and explain why your position still holds.

 How to Mark the Philosophy Paper